Gauss-Robotics/quant/README.md

 Usually a quantity (e.g., a position or a velocity) is in a base frame.
 For example, the position of the tool center point of a robot might be given in the frame of the robot model's root.

-Especially in robotics, were several frames of reference have to be taken into account, logic errors can quickly occur and are usually just mitigated by specific naming conventions.
+Especially in robotics, where several frames of reference have to be taken into account, logic errors can quickly occur and are usually just mitigated by specific naming conventions.

 This library provides the concept of "Framed" states and "Frame" operations.